networkoptix/nx_open/readme.md

 it is a collection of texts and graphics used in the GUI; it defines the branding of the VMS.
 The Customization Package comes as a zip file.

-If you want to build an Nx-Meta-branded VMS Client, download the Nx Meta customization package from https://meta.nxvms.com/.
-Otherwise, download a different Powered-by-Nx customization package using the corresponding Developer account.
+If you want to build an Nx-Meta-branded VMS Client, create a Custom Client on the Nx Meta Developer Portal and download its customization package at https://meta.nxvms.com/developers/custom-clients/.
+Otherwise, request a different Powered-by-Nx customization package.

 All the commands necessary to perform the CMake Configuration and Build stages are written in the scripts `build.sh` (for Linux and MacOS) and `build.bat` (for Windows) located in the repository